tangrams/tangram-docs/pages/shaders.md

 uniform vec2 u_resolution;

 uniform float u_meters_per_pixel;
-uniform vec3 u_map_position;        //.xy is map center in meters, .z is current zoom uniform vec3 u_tile_origin;         //.xy is SW corner of tile in meters, .z is zoom of tile
+uniform vec3 u_tile_origin;         // .xy is SW corner of tile in meters, .z is zoom of tile uniform vec3 u_map_position;        // .xy is map center in meters from the web mercator
+                                    // origin (-180,85.051129), .z is current zoom

 ```